 So why do party leaders so often derail the process?
 For the sake of efficiency and political expediency.
-Increased polarization and the decline of decorum has given rise to tactics that aim to slow the workings of congress.
+Increased polarization and the decline of decorum has given rise to tactics that aim to slow the workings of Congress.
 Some members attempt to take the budget hostage in hopes of forcing a narrow issue; regular order allows those tactics to flourish.

-Often times, party leadership wants to protect their vulnerable members by avoiding amendments that would force those members to choose between the party’s base and swing voters, or alienate a key constituency.
+Oftentimes, party leadership wants to protect their vulnerable members by avoiding amendments that would force those members to choose between the party’s base and swing voters or alienate a key constituency.
 Major budget bills can also be picked apart and used as fodder for negative campaign ads.
 Following regular order opens the process and allows interests groups to exert influence by leveraging their massive resources, putting pressure on members and pushing for policy outcomes and reducing the power of leadership.
 Simply put, following regular order allows a process to play out that gives power to minority parties, renegade members, and outside groups, and power can be a difficult thing to share.

-While discussing why the most recent budget deal was a product of last minute negotiations instead of regular order, Boehner explained, “the alternative was a clean debt ceiling (bill) or default on our debt … and when we got to December 11, we would be facing another government shutdown…So when you look at the alternative, it starts to look a whole lot better.
+While discussing why the most recent budget deal was a product of last-minute negotiations instead of regular order, Boehner explained, “the alternative was a clean debt ceiling (bill) or default on our debt … and when we got to December 11, we would be facing another government shutdown…So when you look at the alternative, it starts to look a whole lot better.
 But I would hope that the process in the future would have a little more length to it and involve more members.”

-So this begs the question, if Boehner could not clean up the process, how do we expect Paul Ryan to do so?
+So this raises the question, if Boehner could not clean up the process, how do we expect Paul Ryan to do so?
 There are a number of tough policy options out there.
 For the sake of the United States fiscal standing, let’s hope the new Speaker can figure it out.